stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 3. GLFW makes heavy use of callbacks for device polling which will require substantial factoring to use FFM upcall stubs.

-4. The `glfwGetRequiredInstanceExtensions` method is an edge-case (for reasons detailed later) and is also the only method in either library that returns an array, therefore this requirement is deferred for the moment and the Vulkan extensions are temporarily hard-coded.
+4. The `glfwGetRequiredInstanceExtensions` method returns an array of strings, however the length of the array is specified as a by-reference integer parameter populated as a side-effect.
+Therefore the returned extensions _cannot_ be modelled as a Java array (probably implying some sort of intermediate wrapper).
+This is the only method in either library that returns an array, therefore this requirement is treated as an edge-case and deferred for the moment, and the Vulkan extensions are temporarily hard-coded

 ### Design